redhookmq/redhook-1/src/markup/content/_index.md

 ---
 hero:
   details: >-
-    Red Hook Capital Partners is a real estate investment and development firm working with schools and organizations to create their permanent homes.
+    Red Hook Capital Partners helps charter schools design, build, and own their perfect campus.
-  image_lrg: /images/uploads/hero-lrg.jpg
+  image_lrg: /images/uploads/hero-rhc-v2.jpg
   image_sml: /images/uploads/hero-sml.jpg
-  title: Building <br>the Future
+  title: Building Better Schools Together
 services:
   details: >-
-    Red Hook can usher you from project start to the first day of school, or provide a more targeted set of services.
+    Red Hook Capital Partners serves schools that make a powerful impact in their communities.
+We partner with high-quality schools that teach underserved students, ELL and students of color, as well as ones that provide free and reduced fee lunches or offer unique aspects to education.

+    Red Hook is a special combination of finance and construction.
+Growing from co-founders Craig Underwood’s financial savvy and David Hyun’s deep knowledge of real estate development, Red Hook supports charter school leaders as they navigate bureaucratic red tape, construction complexity and tight timeframes.
+We’re (literally) invested in seeing you succeed.
+  heading: With you Every Step of the Way
   services:
     - details: 'We buy the land, build the space and help you own it'
       icon: handshake
-      title: Turnkey
+      title: Lease to Own
     - details: We build the optimal facility for your needs
       icon: shovels
       title: Development
     - details: We provide financing so you can build
       icon: building
       title: Financing
+  video_image_lrg: /images/uploads/home/services/video-overlay.jpg
+  video_image_sml: /images/uploads/home/services/video-overlay.jpg
+  video_instruct: Watch the video
+  overflow_image_lrg: /images/uploads/home/services/services-science.jpg
+  overflow_image_sml: /images/uploads/home/services/services-science.jpg
-  title: Services
+  title: Our Services
 process:
   details: >-
     We know that every school faces a unique set of challenges.
 We help chart